Feature #20855

 For sure there is some overlap.
 However, my main concern is making the fiber scheduler is good as it can be, and blocking operations within the fiber scheduler/event loop is a reasonable criticism that has come up.
 So, I want a solution for the fiber scheduler.
 All things considered, the proposal here is a reasonable solution (pending naming and safety flags).
 It's about as simple as I could make it and the results show that it works pretty well - within the bounds of what's possible for parallelism in Ruby.

-Updated by ioquatix (Samuel Williams) 16 days ago · Edited
+Updated by ioquatix (Samuel Williams) about 2 months ago · Edited

 After discussing this with @ko1 (Koichi Sasada), we are going to (1) update the name to blocking_operation_wait